freesurfer-rge/slothpu/docs/overview.md

 - An instruction register.
 Also 16-bits long
 - An instruction decoder and pipeline orchestrator
 - Input and output modules, which will be memory-mapped

+With 8 registers, the 'register selection' portion of each instruction will consume 9 of the 16 available bits.
+The remaining 7 bits allow for 128 different instructions, which is far more than we need.
+Furthermore, if some instructions do not require three registers (for example, the single operand ALU will only require two), the remaining bits become available for encoding extra instructions.
+To (hopefully) simplify the decoding, I intend to split the seven bits up into two parts.
+The first will identify the 'target' execution unit (e.g. single operand ALU), while the second part will identify the specific operation within that execution unit.